ad-6/MiniProject/1_Requirements/Readme.md

 * Bank Administration system software includes features like:
     * Creating a new account
     * Update an existing account
-    * Read transactions details of an account
+    * Read details of an account
     * Delete an existing account
     * View all records
     * Save record to file